 Top 10 Tips for Grads (and The Rest of Us)

-At Pauley Financial, our Principals are 20+ (in some cases 30+) years removed from graduation from college, but as we think about some of the more valuable lessons learned, understanding the time value of money stands out as one of the most useful.
+At Astoria Strategic Wealth, our Principals are 20+ (in some cases 30+) years removed from graduation from college, but as we think about some of the more valuable lessons learned, understanding the time value of money stands out as one of the most useful.
 We have often said that this concept and other sound financial principles should be required to be taught at the high school level.
 Unfortunately, in most instances, they are not.

 Accordingly, we thought the timing was right to focus the following thought piece on the grads in our communities.
 For the rest of us, we hope passing on these insights will re-invigorate your financial commitments and bring focus to your long-term goals.

 - Establish an Emergency Fund: The fund should be large enough to serve as your “buffer account,” enabling you to avoid carrying high cost debt on your credit cards.
 Use the emergency fund when necessary to pay off a balance beyond your planned, regular cash flow items which will allow you to avoid paying usurious interest rates.
 Then, focus your saving efforts to replenish your emergency fund ASAP.
 How large should your emergency fund be?
 Minimally, it should be adequate to pay off your monthly expenses for the period of time it would take to find a new job – this tends to be the largest, unplanned expense for most.
 A money market fund with check writing is a great place to store your emergency fund.
 Some vehicles are paying 1+% and are FDIC insured; we would be happy to pass the contact information and details of those along.
 We’ve also found it helpful to keep this account separate from your other accounts to help you recognize that dipping into it should be a conscious act – not a matter of routine.
 Note: Regularly tapping your emergency fund is a red flag that your cash flow plan needs adjusting – see #2 below.